korylprince/BISDDocs/cluster/moodle.rst

 Moodle
 ======

 Installs Moodle in a clustered environment.
 With this setup multiple moodle installations use the same Web Codebase at :file:`/var/moodlewww`.
+This allows for quicker upgrades, but does not allow moodles to be upgraded separately.
+Thus it is recommended that testing moodles are installed with a separate codebase.

 In this setup the moodle databases lie on an external server - ubuntu-db1.example.com.